-SDO observations of Active Region 1514, which popped off over a dozen flashes, minor eruptions, and flares over almost two days (June 27-29, 2012).
+SDO observations of Active Region 1514, which popped off over a dozen flares over two days in June 2012.

 Solar flares are often, but not always, associated with coronal mass ejections, where enormous quantities of material are ejected from the surface of the Sun.
 The two events now appear to be related but not identical.